 Seat belts save lives, but getting people to use them - even to protect their own lives - is a challenge.
-Public education is one way to keep the issue in front of motorists, along with legislation.
+Public education is one way to keep the issue in front of motorists.
+Legislation is another.
 MoDOT supports each approach, attacking the problem with focused marketing campaigns and reinforcing it with hard facts to back legislative efforts.
 Several municipalities across the state are taking matters into their own hands, enacting primary ordinances within city limits.
-Missouri currently has one county and 63 municipalities that have adopted primary seat belt ordinances, representing over 27% of the state's population.
+Missouri currently has 58 municipalities and two counties that have adopted primary seat belt ordinances, representing almost 27 percent of the state's population.

-Based on 119,413 observations, seat belt use in Missouri for 2019 was 87.7%, a 0.6% increase from 2018.
-Gasconade County was the lowest at 67.7% and Callaway County was the highest at 96.0% (weighted data).
-The national average for seat belt use in 2018 was 89.6% (2019 data is not yet available).
-Missouri's national ranking (including Washington DC) in 2018 was 34th, with 17 states ranking lower in seat belt use.
-States with a primary seat belt law generally rank highest on seat belt use nationwide, while states that have a secondary law continue to rate lowest in national rankings.
+Based on 135,646 observations, the seat belt use in Missouri for 2018 was 87.1 percent.
+Johnson County was the lowest at 64.4 percent and Webster County was the highest at 94.8 percent (weighted data).
+The national average for seat belt use in 2017 was 89.7 percent (2018 data is not yet available).
+Missouri's national ranking in 2017 was 40th, with 11 states ranking lower in seat belt use.

+States with a primary seat belt law rank highest on seat belt use nationwide.
+States that have a secondary law continue to rate lowest in national rankings.

-MoDOT is improving its safety culture through statewide strategic initiatives such as Buckle Up Phone Down and by coordinating Click It or Ticket, Youth Seat Belt and Child Passenger Safety Campaigns, as well as providing educational programs such as Teens Taking Action To Prevent Traffic Crashes and ThinkFirst.
+MoDOT is improving safety culture through Statewide Strategic Initiatives such as Buckle Up Phone Down and coordinating the Click It or Ticket, Youth Seat Belt and Child Passenger Safety Campaigns as well as providing educational programs such as Teens Taking Action To Prevent Traffic Crashes and ThinkFirst.